- Installing and updating

 You will see a list of available teams within your org.
-Select any team, then Request to join.
+Select a team, answer the question set by the team admin if there is one (otherwise you can add an optional note), and click Request to join.

 The team administrator will receive a notification that you’ve asked to join the team.
 Once they approve your request, you will be able to access the team and collaborate on API projects within it.

 You can check your usage limits within the Postman app as well as in the dashboard.
 Free users can select the drop-down menu to the right of Upgrade in the app.
 Paid users can access the menu by selecting a team name.

 The usage menu allows you to review limits for APIs, shared requests and history, mocks, monitors, and public documentation.
 Click Resource Usage to view your usage period.

 Postman archives collections when a free team's collaboration exceeds usage limits.
 Archived collections cannot be collaborated on, however they are still accessible to users.
 You will receive an in-app notification when a collection is archived.